GuilhermeStracini/.github/profile/readme.md

 ----

-This is a organization account that holds templates, POCs, Hello Worlds study cases and other experimental projects.
+This is an organization account that holds templates, POCs, Hello Worlds study cases and other experimental projects.

 I use this account to keep on going things separetad from my main account, that holds stable projects only.